Tag: starting out

 Co-operative Acting Agencies: An Insider View

 What you need to know about co-operative acting agencies and how they work.
 There’s a buzz of excitement.
-One of us has just come off the phone from a well-known casting director’s office.
+One of us has just come off the phone with a well-known casting director’s office.
 Having reviewed a self-tape from one of our actors, they’d like to see them in person for a Lantern Entertainment film, directed…

 7 Headshot Tips from Casting Directors